kbielski/chopen-workshop-git/README.md

 As we will be juggling with Git quite a bit during hands-on lab we strongly recommend sandboxed environment, so you won't do any harm to your daily system of choice.
 We are also planning to practice some shell kung-fu therefore some Linux distrubtion might be a good choice.

-We strongly recommend that you use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [VM prepared by ch/open team](http://data.workshoptage.ch/images/ws16/)  (or [this Ubuntu image](http://sourceforge.net/projects/imagesvm/files/linux/ubuntu/12.04/2/lts/desktop/x64/) alternatively).
+We strongly recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [VM prepared by ch/open team](http://data.workshoptage.ch/images/ws16/)  (or [this Ubuntu image](http://sourceforge.net/projects/imagesvm/files/linux/ubuntu/12.04/2/lts/desktop/x64/) alternatively).
 If possible, assign at least 1 GB of RAM.

 We have prepared shell commands for Ubuntu distribution to get you started quickly.
 Just execute following in the shell (CTRL+ALT+T):